City District Department of Järva

 The Finance Division is responsible for budget, accounting, procurement and purchasing.

-The Administrative Division supports the City District Department in various administrative matters.
+The Administrative and Urban Environment Division supports the City District Department in various administrative matters.

 The department is responsible for strategic and long-term planning in areas such as crime prevention, safety, security, crisis preparedness, civil defence, civil society issues, environmental and climate work and Agenda 2030.
 It is also responsible for the administration's communication.